Other products

 Excipients:

-White to cream coloured.
+White to cream coloured emulsion.

-4.1 Target species
+3.1 Target species

-4.2 Indications for use, specifying the target species
+3.2 Indications for use for each target species

 Onset of immunity: 520 degree days post vaccination for the bacterial antigens and 600 degree days post vaccination for IPNV.

-None.
+3.3 Contraindications None.

-Vaccinate healthy fish only.
+Vaccinate healthy animals only.

-4.5 Special precautions for use
+3.5 Special precautions for use

-Special precautions for use in animals
+Special precautions for safe use in the target species:

 Vaccination should preferably be performed at water temperatures of 15°C or below.